 Was it the stock?

-To determine if it’s the stock, simply Google the stock and see if there is any negative news such as a legal issue, a bad quarterly report, or the CEO sends a stupid tweet.
+To determine if it’s the stock, simply Google the stock and see if there is any negative news such as a legal issue, a bad quarterly report, or the CEO says something stupid on social media.
 You can usually find bad news on a stock within one minute as bad news will typically show on the first page of a Google search.

 If I find bad news with On Sale stock, I typically don’t react.
 The reason is, bad news with an On Sale stock typically doesn’t drive the stock down for long.
 The strong financials of the company typically take over and cause the stock to go back up.
 It can take days, weeks, and in some cases months but the stock typically does go back up.